ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/DNS.md

 # DNS Routing

 After we verify JupyterHub is working with all the default settings, we need to link a domain name our Digital Ocean server.
+That way students can visit a domain like engr114.org instead of having to visit an IP address like 215.154.998.607.

 [TOC]